 Protect DSLR while Camping Tip #8: Be careful with lens changes.
 Being outdoors is a dusty experience–period.
 If possible, wait until you're in a grassy field or in your tent to make a lens swap rather than changing the lens while out on the dusty trail.
 This will prevent dirt from getting on your lens or camera sensor and cause spotting.

 Camping Photography of Wildlife Tip #9: If you want to increase your chances of seeing wildlife, then walk into the wind so that animals cannot smell you and do not be in a rush.
 The best way to spot wildlife in the wild is to SLOW DOWN so the animals do not perceive you as a threat.
-Sorry for the shameless plug, but if wildlife photography is your interest, then you might want to check out my wildlife photography eBook for $5.99.
+Sorry for the shameless plug, but if wildlife photography is your interest, then you might want to check out my top 5 tips for wildlife photography.

 Photography Outdoor Safety Tip #10: In some regions, there can be animals which are dangerous to people.
 Though I have been in the outdoors almost all of my life and like to think I know how to take care of myself outdoors, I was still charged by an adult black bear a couple years ago.
 Fortunately, I had invested $30 in a can of bear spray, which saved me.
 If you are in bear country, keep a can on hand.